History of Anderson Cooper in Timeline

 In 2021, Anderson Cooper and Andy Cohen co-hosted CNN's New Year's Eve coverage.

-On February 10, 2022, Anderson Cooper announced on his CNN show that he had become a father for a second time to a son named Sebastian Luke Maisani-Cooper.
+On February 10, 2022, Anderson Cooper announced on his CNN show that he had become a father for the second time to a son named Sebastian Luke Maisani-Cooper.
+It was also announced that Maisani is in the process of adopting Cooper's son Wyatt.

 In 2022, Anderson Cooper and Andy Cohen co-hosted CNN's New Year's Eve coverage.

-In 2022, Anderson Cooper launched a podcast, deeply personal, exploring grief and loss.
-The podcast features interviews with notable people about their experiences with grief and was inspired by his own experiences.
+In 2022, Anderson Cooper launched a deeply personal podcast exploring grief and loss, featuring interviews with notable people about their experiences with grief.

 On April 16, 2023, CNN launched a new Sunday primetime series, The Whole Story with Anderson Cooper.